 We Speak Gay develops a more open business culture by educating companies and communities about the importance of inclusion and sexual and gender diversity.

 The Autism Friendly certification aims to make services more accessible to people with autism spectrum disorder.
-Read our Autism-Friendly guidelines on visiting the Municipal Hall.
+For Information on visiting the Municipal Hall, read our Autism-Friendly guidelines.

-Visit Finland and 60 Finnish tourism companies and regions have signed the tourism industry's global climate declaration, the Glasgow Declaration for Climate Action in Tourism.
+Visit Finland and 60 Finnish tourism companies and regions have signed the Glasgow Declaration for Climate Action in Tourism, the tourism industry's global climate declaration.
 The signatories commit to halving their carbon dioxide emissions during this decade and aim to achieve carbon neutrality before 2050.

-The Welcome Cyclist logo is designed to make life easier for cycling tourists when they are looking for services that suit them.
-Cycling-friendly businesses will welcome the cyclist, even when they are crunchy, and offer them secure bike storage, a pump and basic tools, a charging point and information about routes, services and cycling facilities in the area.
+The Welcome Cyclist logo is designed to make life easier for cycling tourists who are looking for suitable services.
+Cycling-friendly businesses will welcome cyclists, even when they are crunchy, and offer them secure bike storage, a pump and basic tools, a charging point, and information about routes, services, and cycling facilities in the area.

 Accessibility and accessible services belong to everyone!
-The Equal Service for All label is a sign of our commitment to improving the accessibility and accessibility of our premises, services and products.
+The Equal Service for All label is a sign of our commitment to improving the accessibility of our premises, services, and products.
 The YPK label has been developed as a tool for private and public sector actors to promote equality.